 Illustration 1.
-The licensee provides specifications that the parties accept as part of the contract for development of a new word processing program.
-The standards require a dictionary with no less than 5 million words.
+The licensee agrees to specifications for a new word processing program.
+The standards expressly require a dictionary with no less than 5 million words.
 The actual dictionary has 4.99 million.
-The developer fails to meet the standard within the agreed period of time.
+The developer fails to meet the standard within the agreed time.
 The failure to meet the express standards constitutes a material breach.
-The licensee need make no payments for any of the work and can refuse the product.
+The licensee can refuse the product.

 Illustration 2.
-A contract requires delivery of a database program.
-The contract involves a mass market transaction.
-The database program meets its own specifications, but because of faulty design, substantially fails to in a manner comparable to other similar type programs.
-Whether there is a breach hinges on what express (description) warranties exist and what implied warranty and whether the design and performance fall outside of these.
-If there is a breach, materiality hinges on whether the defect causes substantial harm to the licensee's interests under subsection (b).
+A contract requires delivery of a database program but does not expressly describe the characteristics required of the program.
+The database program meets its own specifications, but fails to in a manner comparable to other similar type programs.
+There is a breach.
+Materiality hinges on whether the defect causes substantial harm to the licensee under subsection (b).